palaa159/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 ### 1. Make sure your FTDI drivers are installed and up-to-date

-The Cyton will not work with out the VCP drivers.
+The Cyton will not work without the VCP drivers.
 Please see how to get and install the VCP driver in the prerequisites section in the [the step by step guide](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI)

 ### 2. Plug in your OpenBCI USB Dongle